-In partnership with ten other municipalities, the Town of Trenton is participating in a multi-jurisdictional planning effort under Washington County.
+In partnership with ten other municipalities, the Town of Trenton is-participateding in a multi-jurisdictional planning effort under Washington County.
+In April 2009, the Town adopted its own comprehensive plan titled, "A Comprehensive Plan for the Town of Trenton: 2035," as part of the multi-jurisdictional planning effort.
+That plan, with assistance from SEWRPC, was subsequently updated with a design year of 2050 and adopted by the Town in January 2018.
 The County and partnering municipalities are currently in the process of completing this document.